front-end-intermediate/session-2/storage.md

 `"spiderman": "on"` now becomes `"spiderman":true`

+### getData

-Let's look at the getData function.
+Let's look at the `getData` function.

-Start by getting the dta from local storage:
+Start by getting the data from local storage:

 ```js
 var getData = function () {